The Old Bridge, Heidelberg

 Also known as the “Alte Brücke” or “Karl-Theodor-Brücke”

 History: The current version of the bridge was built in 1788 during the reign of Elector Karl Theodor.
-It replaced several wooden bridges that had been destroyed by floods and wars over the centuries.
+It replaced several wooden bridges each having been destroyed by floating ice blocks, floods and wars over the centuries.

 Construction: Made of Neckar sandstone, it is considered a fine example of classical stone bridge architecture.